antsebastian/Angular-Pointer-Panel/README.md

 ### Dependencies

-Angular 6 and Material.
+Angular 6, Material and ngFlex

-Future Features
+### Future Features

 Below are the features I would add next:

-1. 1)Add ability to show details in column.
+1. Add ability to show details in column.
 Would work better for wide screens.
 It could auto detect or be set via properties.
-2. 2)Add configurable height to details panel.
+2. Add configurable height to details panel.
-3. 3)Add virtualization to the list.
+3. Add virtualization to the list.